Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 ## Entities, State Variables, and Scales

-Note, this model does not have agents or collectives, as this is not an ABM (Agent-Based model).

 ### State Variables and Scale

 In this context, the state variables relate to trials, in this instance, a trial is represented as a point in a 2-dimensional plane.
-And overtime, once you have enough trials, the aggregate of the points become a circle.
+And overtime, once you have enough trials, the aggregate of the points converges into a circle.

 ```{raw} latex
 \begin{tabular}{llll}